So, What Is Annexure F (Now Annexure B)?

 Upon my visit, the first counter did ask if I have one, when I said no, the application was given to a “Granting Officer” who put a stamp.
 So, though I did get through without a Form-F but as the lady did ask so I am still not sure if they made an exception for me and it is up to the discretion of the officer OR as a process for renewal one doesn’t need.

-After understanding how painful-to-acquire this document is, the government has finally heard us out and made a very valid change in Annexure F. True-blue bureaucratic-style, it has changed its name from Annexure F to Annexure B, that’s it.
-The process stays the same.
+The government has finally understood how painful-to-acquire this document is.
+At last, it has heard us out and made a very valid change in Annexure F. True-blue bureaucratic style, it has changed its name from Annexure F to Annexure B. That’s it.
+The requirement for Tatkal Passport remains the same.

 The Final Edit:

-Hopefully.
-So, after four years of ducking the bullet, we are finally seeing some change.
-The verification certificate, which also known as the Annexure F, or Annexure B, is no longer needed to get one’s Tatkal Passport made.
+So, after ducking the bullet for four years, we are finally seeing some change.
+The verification certificate, which is also known as Annexure F, or Annexure B, is no longer needed to get one’s Tatkal Passport made.